tmtsoftware/csw/docs/src/main/commons/create-component.md

 @@@ note { title=Note }

-`behaviorFactoryClassName` refers to class name of the concrete implementation of `ComponentBehaviorFactory`, which is `SampleHcdBehaviorFactory` for Scala in above example, `JSampleHcdBehaviorFactory` for Java.
+`behaviorFactoryClassName` refers to class name of the a concrete implementation of `ComponentBehaviorFactory`, which is `SampleHcdBehaviorFactory` for Scala in above example, `JSampleHcdBehaviorFactory` for Java.

 @@@

-The `name` and `componentType` are used to create the `ComponentId`, representing a unique component in the Location Service.
+The `prefix` and `componentType` are used to create the `ComponentId`, representing the unique component in the Location Service.

 The `locationServiceUsage` is used by the Supervisor actor to decide whether to only register a component with the Location Service or to register and track other components.

-The configuration file is parsed to a `ComponentInfo` object and injected in the Supervisor actor.
-It is then injected in `ComponentHandlers` while spawning a component.
+This file is parsed to a `ComponentInfo` object and injected in the Supervisor actor.
+It is then injected in `ComponentHandlers` while spawning a component and the contents is available for the developer.

-The configuration can also contain a list of components and services it wishes to track as dependencies.
+The ComponentInfo file can also contain a list of components and services it wishes to track as dependencies.
 See @ref:[Tracking Dependencies](./multiple-components.md#tracking-dependencies).

 More details about `ComponentInfo` can be found @ref:[here](../framework/describing-components.md).